stakeconomy/solanamonitoring/How to Install TIG Stack.md

 * [Part 2.](https://github.com/stakeconomy/solanamonitoring/blob/main/How%20to%20Install%20TIG%20Stack.md) How to Install Telegraf, InfluxDB, and Grafana
 * [Part 3.](https://github.com/stakeconomy/solanamonitoring/blob/main/Guidelines%20interpreting%20metrics.md) Interpreting monitoring metrics

+## Installation & Setup

+We are going to setup a TIG monitoring stack for your solana infrastructure.
+So you can collects perofrmance metrics from your servers and applications running.

+*Telegraf* - Data collector written in Go for collecting, processing, and aggregating and writting metrics.
+Its a plugin driven tool, we will use a few plugins while implementing our use case.
+*InfluxDB* - Scalable time series database for metrics, events and real-time analytics.
+*Grafana* - Data visualization and exploration tool.
+It lets you create graphs and dashboards based on data from various data sources (InfluxDB, Prometheus, etc.)

+# Setup
 Setup a new Ubuntu 20.04 VM (2vCPU / 4GB vRAM) with a static ipv4 address.

 ![TIG Stack](https://hackernoon.com/hn-images/0*Aw1A7GHp8-KMHpWY.)